 Children needing extra provision over and above what is provided by Quality First Teaching are listed on the Class Provision maps.
 These are shared with staff across the whole school and are reviewed at the end of the term and the approach evaluated.
-Parents are informed if there is a need at this point.
-Further action may also be identified.
+Parents are informed if there is a need at this point and further action may also be identified.

-We expect Quality First Teaching within our classrooms and therefore pupils are not removed for interventions unless that is advantageous.
+We expect Quality First Teaching to be delivered within our classrooms, and therefore pupils are not removed for interventions unless that is advantageous.